 - No Built-in GPS

 As you know, I love to find budget home gym equipment.
-The Xiaomi Mi Smart Band 6 fitness tracker hits the mark at under $50 and is available for purchase on Amazon.
+The Xiaomi Mi Smart Band 6 fitness tracker hits the mark as the best fitness tracker under $50 and is available for purchase on Amazon.

 The Mi Smart Band 6 is a recent upgrade to the Mi Band 5 for around the same price.
 Changes between the 5 and 6 include additional activity tracking, a bigger screen, and an SpO2 sensor.